 Done well, the return on investment that exhibitions deliver can be higher than any other form of marketing.
 According to the Association of Exhibition Organisers (AEO), 91 per cent of buyers go to trade events to buy goods.
 What's more, 29 per cent of buyers only buy at trade events.

 The right exhibition

 Choosing the right exhibition is about people.
-You must establish who you are trying the reach before you can decide which event matches your requirements.
+You must establish who you're trying to reach before you can decide which event matches your requirements.
 Every event organiser has information about exhibition attendance figures and visitor profiles.
-The AEO has developed its own code of conduct on exhibition data to ensure that statistics are accurate and transparent.
 Don't be seduced by huge numbers, though - quality is more important than quantity.

 At the same time, you need to know about the companies that are exhibiting in order to find the right event for your business.
 It is worth asking the organiser what types of exhibitors are attending and how many have made a firm booking.
 A good indicator is the number of repeat bookings.
 The presence of your competitors is no bad thing - their promotional activity will bring more prospective clients through the doors.

 The biggest exhibitions are not necessarily the best.
 For example, small firms can get lost in a giant trade fair, while a more targeted event could bring in far more business.
 That said, any firm can make a big impact at a show with the right marketing strategy.